Above video is out of date but still has some great stuff in it

 The Draft Order will run straight throughout the draft, i.e.: 123…321, 123….321, 123 etc

-Any team(s) that join the league (and did not participate in the prior season draft) will be slotted in at random after all returning teams.
+Any team(s) that join the league (and did not participate in the prior season draft) will be slotted in after all returning teams.
 These team(s) will be assigned their first pick in reverse order of the Expansion Draft Order.

 Number of Draft Picks